-We have an Online safety policy which can be found on the school website.
-Our policy includes how we teach children to stay safe when using the internet in and out of school- including the risks of sharing content and images online and tackling bullying, including cyber bullying.
-Cyber-bullying by children, via texts and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
-The online safety policy also provides guidance on the use of mobile phones for staff, parents and pupils.
+Our Online safety policy is on the school website.

+This policy includes how we teach children to stay safe when online and out of school - including the risks of sharing content and images online and tackling bullying, including cyber-bullying.
+Cyber-bullying by children, via social media, texts and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
+The online safety policy also provides guidance on the use of mobile phones and digital devices for staff, parents and pupils.

-The School will ensure that appropriate filtering methods are in place to ensure that children are safe from all types of inappropriate and unacceptable materials, including terrorist and extremist material.
+Our School ensures that appropriate IT filtering and monitoring methods are in place to ensure that children are safe from all types of inappropriate and unacceptable materials, including terrorist and extremist material.